 Photosynthesis is limited by the capacity of plants to translocate sugars from leaves to sinks.
 Source-sink relations affect translocation and thus may be key in optimizing photosynthesis in crop plants broadly.
 The selected candidates will be working on a USDA AFRI-NIFA Foundational project to quantify the interacting relationships among source-sink allocation, carbohydrate translocation speeds, and the regulation of net carbon fixation.
 The underlying hypothesis of this work is that increased allocation to sink growth interacts with phloem transport limitations to govern the regulation of carbon fixation.
 Thus, carbohydrate allocation can be co-optimized to enhance net assimilation rates.
+This project will expand the current knowledge of functional characteristics of carbohydrate translocation, as well as its relationship with regulation of carbon fixation in trees.

 The work environment is highly collaborative, and demonstration of the ability to work in diverse teams will be valued in the selection process.
 Critical thinking, independent judgment, and interest in the subject matter are essential.
 Other valued skills include: